OctopusDeploy/blog/blog/2021-02/ten-pillars-of-pragmatic-deployments/index.md

 ### What is a deployment?

-We have talked about deploying "applications" to environments, which is typically how we describe deployments.
+We've talked about deploying "applications" to environments, which is typically how we describe deployments.
 But to appreciate how repeatable deployments are achieved, we first need to be specific about what we actually deploy.

 There are three things that can be deployed to an environment: